Soil Symbiosis 2018 - current

 Through a combination of field, lab, and studio research, I study the complexities of species interactions under climate change.
-My PhD ecology research focused on the interactions between Joshua trees, their soil fungi, and moth pollinators in Joshua Tree National Park.
-I use the ecological science findings from my research to inspire the creation of a unique art form where I manipulate the physical and chemical properties of paint, and include elements of the study organisms into the process (Joshua tree fibers, seed oil, and the spines as painting tools).
+My ecology research focuses on the interactions between Joshua trees, their soil fungi, and moth pollinators in Joshua Tree National Park.
+I use the science findings from my research to inspire the creation of a unique art form where I manipulate the physical and chemical properties of paint, and include elements of the study organisms into the process (Joshua tree fibers, seed oil, and the spines as painting tools).
 I then match the colors and shapes in the paintings to data on soil nutrients, temperatures and fungal species that I discover in my ecological research.

 This scientific painting process requires detailed note taking to recreate the desired textures and effects.
 Through this work I aim to better understand the form and function of the organisms that I study as well as to share with others the hidden beauty of these threatened species interactions.